andrewluetgers/loot/README.md

 ## Use it

-first call the loot method with the object you want to attach the methods to, if you don't pass anything they will be attached to this.
+First call the loot method with the object you want to attach the methods to, if you don't pass anything they will be attached to this.

 ## Methods